 - It can interpret text representations of dates and times that can be recognized by VBA as Excel date and time format.

-- A value which can’t be converted as date and time, VBA returns the run-time 13 error.
+- A value that can’t be converted as date and time, VBA returns the run-time 13 error.